Water Protection Program

 When nonpoint source pollution enters our waters as runoff (water that has flowed over the surface of a yard, feedlot, construction site, or parking lot) it can degrade Missouri streams, rivers, reservoirs and groundwater.
 If there is a nonpoint source pollution problem in a water body near you, a minigrant may allow you to address the problem.

-Minigrants are available to a variety of groups and non-profit organizations, as well as state and local government agencies.
+Minigrants may be available to a variety of groups and non-profit organizations, as well as state and local government agencies.
 Minigrants are a good way to begin addressing local issues.
 They allow citizens to organize and build capacity.
 Small grants help local citizen groups become familiar with the grant process and requirements, preparing them for future grants.

 All department nonpoint source pollution grant funds are provided by the U.S. Environmental Protection Agency through Section 319(h) of the Clean Water Act.
 These funds are awarded by the U.S. EPA, Region 7 who awards them to the department.
 The department administers some of these funds to eligible sponsors.
 Eligible sponsors include state and local agencies, educational institutions, and nonprofit organizations with 501(c)(3) status who are interested in addressing nonpoint source pollution problems.
 Minigrants are a type of subgrant that can be used to fund a project that addresses nonpoint source pollution.
 Like other 319 nonpoint source pollution subgrants, research projects or activities required by a National Pollutant Discharge Elimination System are not eligible for funding through the Minigrant Program.